One-Bowl Banana-Zucchini Bread

 - 1 cup white whole wheat flour

 - 2 cups grated zucchini

 1. Preheat the oven to 350°F. Spray a 9 x 5-inch loaf pan with nonstick cooking spray and line with parchment paper, so the long ends can act as handles.

 2. Place 3 bananas in a large bowl, and mash with a fork.
 Add the eggs, sugar, oil, and vanilla.
 Whisk until smooth-ish.
 Add both flours, the cinnamon, baking soda, and salt.
 Stir to combine.
 Add the zucchini, and stir to combine.

 3. Transfer the batter to the prepared pan.
 Peel the remaining banana and slice it length-wise.
 Place the banana slices, cut side up on the top of the unbaked loaf.
 Brush with the maple syrup.
 Bake for 55 to 60 minutes, or until the top is golden brown and a toothpick inserted in the center of the loaf comes out clean.
 Cool in the pan on a wire rack for 15 minutes, then remove from the pan and cool completely on the rack.

-  If you’re baking primarily for your baby: Omit the salt, reduce the sugar to 1/2 cup, and skip the split banana topping.
+If you’re baking primarily for your baby: Omit the salt, skip the sugar, add a fourth banana to the batter, and skip the split banana topping.
 Cut the bread into small pieces for self-feeding.

 Makes 1 loaf